crosschain-alliance/safe-crosschain/README.md

 ## ⚠️ Security and Development Disclaimer

 All contracts in this repository are still under active development.
-Although Safe Junction endeavors to ensure the highest level of security and reliability, the evolving nature of software development means that these contracts may contain unforeseen issues or vulnerabilities.
+Although Safe Cross Chain endeavors to ensure the highest level of security and reliability, the evolving nature of software development means that these contracts may contain unforeseen issues or vulnerabilities.